psu-libraries/researcher-metadata/README.md

 that has an unknown open access status, there are several actions that a user may take in order to comply with the policy including:
 1. providing a URL to an open access version of their work that has already been published on the web
+1. Using RMD's builtin ScholarSphere deposit workflow to upload an open access version of their work to ScholarSphere
 1. visiting [ScholarSphere](https://scholarsphere.psu.edu/) and depositing an open access version of their work
 1. submitting a waiver if an open access version of their work cannot be published for some reason

 Before notifying users in this way, we attempt to obtain as much open access status information as possible so that we're not bothering people about publications that are already open access.
-To do this, we use the DOIs that we have imported from various sources to query Open Access Button and attempt to obtain a URL for an existing open access version of the work.
-Currently the processes for obtaining as much data as possible beforehand and for sending the email notifications are triggered manually by rake tasks in the production environment.
-The task for importing data from Open Access Button is `rake import:open_access_button`, and the task for sending the notifications is `rake email_notifications:send_all_open_access_reminders`.
-As the name of the latter task indicates, it sends an email to *every* user who meets the criteria for receiving one.
-It may be more desireable to actually send the emails in smaller batches in some cases, which is supported by the code underlying the rake task.
+To do this, we use the DOIs that we have imported from various sources to query Open Access Button and Unpaywall and attempt to obtain a URL for an existing open access version of the work.
+The task for sending the notifications is `rake email_notifications:send_all_open_access_reminders`.
+As the name indicates, it sends an email to *every* user who meets the criteria for receiving one.
+The task for sending emails with a maximum limit to how many can be send is `rake email_notifications:send_capped_open_access_reminders[number]`.
+This task is run weekly on Monday at 3:00 AM.
+Ideally, we want to have collected as much publication data throughout the week as possible.
+Then, before the emails go out, make sure that any new publications have had their open access locations checked with Open Access Button and Unpaywall, and automerged if possible.
+All of this is currently automated with cronjobs.
 There is also a task for sending a test email containing mock data to a specific email address for the purposes of testing/demonstration:  `rake email_notifications:test_open_access_reminder[email@example.com]`.

 For each user, we record the time when they were last sent an open access reminder email, and for each publication